CylonicRaider/Instant/docs/running.md

-For assembling a backend with correct current commit information, you can use `make Instant-run.jar`; to run it, launch `make run`, which takes care of all that, and spawns an instance on port 8080.
+For assembling a backend with correct current commit information, you can use `make Instant-run.jar`; to run it, launch `make run`, which takes care of all that — including generating a key for cookie signing —, and spawns an instance on the default port.
 Embedding the commit number is not necessary but for debugging code that depends on it or for proper support of client updates.

-**Note** that `make` also semi-automatically generates bitmap icons from the SVG's provided in `src/static/`; it assumes that *ImageMagick* is available for that.
+**Note** that `make` also automatically generates bitmap icons from the SVG's provided in `src/static/`.
+It assumes that *ImageMagick* is available for that; you may wish to comment the section out or install the latter.

 **TL;DR**: Install GNU Make and run `make run` to (re-)compile and run a properly configured backend on port 8080.